Māori burial practices

-In the late 20th century city and district councils came to recognise that different cultures had their own rules about burial and visits to graves.
+In the late 20th century, city and district councils came to recognise that different cultures had their own rules about burial and visits to graves.
 Māori consider that urupā (burial grounds) or cemeteries are tapu (sacred) and that tapu is removed by washing hands on departure.
 Water is now available in most cemeteries.
 Graves can now be prepared in ways that are consistent with Muslim beliefs and practices.
-For Māori and those of the Russian Orthodox faith the unveiling of the memorial headstone a year after a death is a very important ritual.
+For Māori and those of the Russian Orthodox faith, the unveiling of a memorial headstone a year after a death is a very important ritual.

 Natural and eco-burials

 Natural burials or eco-burials involve using shallow graves, around one metre deep.
 The body is not embalmed and is placed in a shroud or cardboard, wicker or untreated timber casket.
 The plot is filled with organically active soil to aid decomposition.
 These graves are increasingly identified with a GIS (graphic information system) location or a tag on a tree.

 Some people donate their organs at death for transplant surgery and medical research.
 This wish is registered when they apply for a driver’s licence.
 If members of the family object, organs are not taken.
 After organ donation, the body is returned to the family for burial or cremation.
 Some people bequeath their bodies to medical schools for the purposes of study.
 After the bodies have been used, they are cremated and the ashes are either scattered in the local cemetery or returned to family members.